A Woman’s Jiu-Jitsu Journey from White Belt to Black Belt

 (Grapplearts) – There are many similarities between the sport of Submission Grappling and the classical Japanese Ju-jutsu systems.
 Both arts emphasize…

-• The Legacy of Muslim Kung Fu Masters
+• History of Shaolin Long Fist Kung Fu

 • Martial and Combat Science